jaewun/discourse-sso-laravel/README.md

 A simple Discourse SSO integration for Laravel 5.1.
 The goal of this project is help users get SSO up and working on Laravel with as little hassles as possible.

+# This Project Is Abandoned

+This project is no longer maintained.
+I recommend using [spinen/laravel-discourse-sso](https://packagist.org/packages/spinen/laravel-discourse-sso)

 ## Warning

 As per Discourse's SSO Guide...